eyor23/GMF-Investments-Forecasting/notebooks/README.md

-# eda.ipynb
+# Notebooks

+## portfolio_analysis.ipynb
-## Used to get the Exploratory Data Analysis
+Jupyter Notebook containing the main Exploratory Data Analysis (EDA)
+## modeling.ipynb
+Jupyter Notebook containing the modeling
-## import the eda_analysis.py to eda notebook and use it.
+## import the prepro_eda.py to eda notebook and use it.